Cratis/Chronicle/Documentation/tutorials/immediate-projections/index.md

         var count = await _immediateProjections.GetInstanceById<AccountsCounter>(context.EventSourceId);
         if (count.Count > 42)
         {
-            // Perform an action as the reaction
+            // Perform an action as the Reactor
         }
     }
 }